LoopKit/loopdocs/docs/faqs/FAQs.md

 ## How can I find a compatible pump? supplies?

-There is a [whole page about Medtronic pumps](https://loopkit.github.io/loopdocs/setup/requirements/mdt-pump/); how to find them, how to find supplies, and assessing whether your Medtronic pump is compatible.
+There is a [whole page with detailed information about Medtronic pumps](https://loopkit.github.io/loopdocs/build/step3/); how to find them, how to find supplies, and assessing whether your Medtronic pump is compatible.
 Please check out that page for more info.

 With the addition of Omnipod support, you can also now use Omnipod suppliers the way you'd normally source them.